-UOSA's subsequent ten-year Capital Improvement Plans (CIPs) have identified additional projects, many of which are currently in various stages of design or construction.
-Primary project categories include the expansion of UOSA's delivery system to accommodate full build-out of the UOSA service area, a nutrient reduction project to be able to comply with regulations designed to protect and restore the Chesapeake Bay, innovative projects designed to improve treatment at low life cycle costs and miscellaneous plant improvements including renewal and replacement projects designed to properly preserve UOSA's assets and infrastructure as they age.
-UOSA's Capital Improvement Plans are funded by bond issuances, low interest loans, cash and public grants.
+UOSA's most current ten-year Capital Improvement Plans (CIPs) include several projects, in varying stages of planning, design or construction, that will improve the treatment process, in addition to the re-rating effort.
+Project categories include the expansion of UOSA's delivery system to accommodate full build-out of the UOSA service area, a nutrient reduction project to be able to comply with regulations designed to protect and restore the Chesapeake Bay, innovative projects designed to improve treatment at low life cycle costs and miscellaneous plant improvements including renewal and replacement projects designed to properly preserve UOSA's assets and infrastructure as they age.
+UOSA's Capital Improvement Plans are funded by bond issuances, low interest loans, cash, and public grants.